+86 1510-529-7925 [email protected]

 The lens is ideal for taking snapshots.

 So who is this lens for?
 I am not really sure.
-The weather sealing is great, as long as your camera is weather sealed.
+The weather sealing is great, as long as your camera is weather-sealed.
 The focusing is great, as long as you are shooting in good light.
 The sharpness is fine, as long as the subject is not too close to the camera.
 This is probably a great lens for street photography, which is understandable, considering how many street photographers use the Fujifilm X cameras.
 Personally, I am let down by this lens.
-I was hoping for a lens similar to the Fujifilm X100 cameras.
-A lens with some real personality but what Fuji has delivered is a clinically good lens, lacking in any real character or personality.
+I was hoping for a lens similar to the Fujifilm X100 cameras— a lens with some real personality.
+But what Fuji has delivered is a clinically good lens, lacking in any real character or personality.
 It is not a bad lens, but it is not one of their better lenses.
-The magic of the 35mm 1.4F lens is not here, the uniqueness of the Fujifilm X100 is nowhere to be seen.
+The magic of the 35mm f/1.4 lens is not here, and the uniqueness of the Fujifilm X100 is nowhere to be seen.
 Personally, I would not recommend this lens to anyone who has the kit lens, and I would advise people to think very carefully about the types of photos they enjoy taking before buying this lens.
 This is not the lens to buy if you are looking for something versatile.
-I doubt I will be using this lens a lot in the future and it has to be ranked as the second-worst Fujifilm lens that I have owned.
-The worst lens is still the Fujifilm 18mm F2 lens.
+I doubt I will be using this lens a lot in the future, and it has to be ranked as the second-worst Fujifilm lens that I have owned.
+The worst lens is still the Fujifilm 18mm f/2 lens.

 Rating